 I am bulimic and I would like to know exactly what harmful things this does to your body.
 Can you die from it?
 Can you actually be cured?

 Bulimia can lead to a number of serious and even life-threatening complications.
-The type of complications someone experiences is often related to their choice of purging method.
+The type of complications someone experiences is often related to the purging method.
 Bulimia is associated with a number of issues and conditions impacting:

-- Psychological problems.
-Bulimia is often associated with depression, anxiety, and/or low self-esteem.
+- Psychological health: Bulimia is often associated with depression, anxiety, and low self-esteem.
 People with bulimia may have trouble controlling impulsive behaviors, managing their moods or expressing anger.
 These individuals are also at an increased risk of misusing alcohol and other drugs.

 Although the road to recovery may be challenging, people can overcome their bulimia.
 Treatment methods vary, including professional counseling, establishing consistent eating patterns, learning alternative coping strategies for stressful or lonely times, and taking antidepressant medication.
 For more information about eating disorders and treatments, check out the National Eating Disorders Association website and the related Q&As.
 If you want to further explore your relationship with food, reaching out to a health care provider, registered dietitian, or a mental health professional may be a great way to start and help determine what type of support you may need.
 With some medical and social support and motivation, it’s possible to improve your relationship with your body and food.Alice!